martinbogo/meshbbs/CONTRIBUTING.md

 ## License

-By contributing to MeshBBS, you agree that your contributions will be licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+By contributing to meshbbs, you agree that your contributions will be licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.

 ## Recognition